 To get down to the level below, you need to slide down the blue slides on the sides which our kids said were fast but not too scary.
 In fact this was another highlight for them such that they were climbing up, running across the net and then sliding down the slides again.

 Rather than treating the nets as a giant hammock and lazing in them, chances are your kids will be bouncing from one feature to another working out quite a sweat.

 The process of climbing to the top level is equivalent to climbing more than four flights of stairs, according to Airzone.
 The soft bouncy nets is not easy to walk on such that both your thighs and calves will get a good workout, while running on them is almost like doing continuous lunges, it said.
 No wonder our girls worked out quite an appetite for lunch and zonked right out at bedtime!

 Yup, we’ll definitely be returning for this one!

 Bonus tips for your trip:

-- If like us you're not much for crowds, try going early.
+iii) If like us you're not much for crowds, try going early.
 We were there at 1010am on a Tuesday during the December school holiday and there were only 8 kids or so.
 We definitely saw more kids in the afternoon when we passed by the venue later on.

 Disclaimer: We paid for our visit, and my opinions and reviews here are strictly my and my family’s own.